RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us023/Readme.md

-# US004 - Assign one or more skills
+# US023 - Assign a team to the agenda entry

 [Requirements Engineering](01.requirements-engineering/Readme.md)